 - Compound or diamond abrasive solutions also useful for some natural stone polishing.

-- You can apply scouring pad or hand-held machines with slow speed after spreading appropriate polishing power.
+- You can apply a scouring pad or hand-held machines with slow speed after spreading appropriate polishing power.

-- For larger areas, take help of professional polishing agencies and their machines instead of doing it yourself.
+- For larger areas, take the help of professional polishing agencies and their machines instead of doing it yourself.

 Wrapping It Up:

-Now, you have nearly complete guide for 2019 to clean and maintain natural stones in your exterior spaces to keep the natural beauty intact for longer.
+Now, you have a nearly complete guide for 2019 to clean and maintain natural stones in your exterior spaces to keep the natural beauty intact for longer.
 High-quality natural stones for external applications from reliable suppliers like World of Stones is an excellent and cost-effective option.
-World of Stones provides only quality stone products, which last for longer and need a fewer maintenance expenditure.
+World of Stones provides only quality stone products, which last for longer and need less maintenance expenditure.
 Would you like to try it once?